 \subsection{Chern-Simons function}

-It is a well known fact that given a principal \(G-\)bundle \(P\) over a 3-manifold \(M\) there exist an oriented 4-manifold \(X\) with the boundary \(\partial X=M\) and a \(G-\)bundle \({\bf P}\) over \(X\) that extends \(P\).
+It is a well known fact that given a principal \(G-\)bundle \(P\) over a 3-manifold \(M\) there exists an oriented 4-manifold \(X\) with boundary \(\partial X=M\) and a \(G-\)bundle \({\bf P}\) over \(X\) that extends \(P\).
 And any connection \(A\) on \(P\) has an extension to a connection \({\bf A}\) on \({\bf P}\).
-These are essentially the consequence of Tietz's extension theorem of continuous function on a closed subset of a space \cite{KN}.
+These are essentially consequences of Tietz's extension theorem for continuous functions on a closed subset \cite{KN}.